 The Xbox One might not have the same selection of exclusives as the PlayStation 4 or Nintendo Switch, but Microsoft’s console still has a huge library of games worth playing.
-With a strong lineup of shooters and racing games, fans of those genres needn’t look any further that the Xbox, and there’s also a number of great platformers you aren’t going to find on other consoles.
-We know the Xbox One isn’t exactly known for its exclusives but the handful it does have are definitely worth checking out — and there’s still a ton of other great titles to indulge in.
+With a strong lineup of shooters and racing games, fans of those genres needn’t look any further than the Xbox, and there’s also a number of great platformers you aren’t going to find on other consoles.
+We know the Xbox One isn’t exactly known for its exclusives but the handful it does have are definitely worth checking out — and the best Xbox One games also include a number of third-party titles.

 Whether you’re looking for a lengthy single-player game with a great story or an online world to get lost in with friends, there is something for you.
 From Shadow of the Tomb Raider to Rocket League, these are our picks for the best Xbox One games.

 Sekiro: Shadows Die Twice

 From Software could have released another game in the Dark Souls series, but the legendary studio instead chose to create an entirely new franchise with Sekiro: Shadows Die Twice.
 The action game takes plenty of inspiration from Dark Souls as well as Bloodborne, but the addition of a “Posture” system for deflecting attacks, as well as a resurrection mechanic, help made it feel like a distinct game in its own right.